FedeAlonso/household_expenses_bot/README.md

 ```sh
 export TG_BOT_HOUSEHOLD_EXPENSES_TOKEN="your_telegram_token"
 ```
-2. Set the values in the config file (more info in the Readme inside the "config" folder)
+2. Set the values in the config file (more info in the [Config Readme])
 3. Install Python dependencies (use of [virtualenvs] is highly recommended)
 ```sh
 $ pip install -r requirements.txt